jes/pngcam/README.md

 I wrote a bit about it in https://incoherency.co.uk/blog/stories/cnc-heightmap-toolpaths.html

+Pngcam also includes a heightmap rendering program called pngcam-render.

 ## Building

 Dependencies:

  - perl
  - GD
+ - CAD::Format::STL (for `pngcam-render` only)

 You can install GD on Ubuntu with:

     $ sudo apt install libgd-perl

+I'd suggest installing CAD::Format::STL from CPAN using cpanminus:

+    $ sudo apt install cpanminus && sudo cpanm CAD::Format::STL

-To build the "semi-fat-packed" Perl script:
+To build the "semi-fat-packed" Perl scripts:

     $ make

-To install it to `/usr/bin/pngcam`:
+To install it to `/usr/bin/`:

     $ sudo make install